Updated January 16, 2021

 This might mean a trip to the park, an after dinner ice cream dessert, or a Bingo game with friends.

-The duties of a guardian can seem overwhelming but they are worth it to extend the quality of life for the elderly person.
+The obligations that a guardian is responsible for can seem overwhelming but they are worth it to extend the quality of life for the elderly person.

 How Much Does It Cost To Get Guardianship Of A Parent?